sharoniweha/sharoniweha.ceamls26.github.io/pages/about-me.md

   bio: |
     Hi!
 I'm Sharon Iweha, an Information Systems student in the CEAMLS SAIRI Summer Research program.

-    My research interests sit at the intersection of human-computer interaction and applied machine learning.
-I'm especially curious about how everyday tools can be made more accessible and adaptive through smart software.
+    I have a strong interest in artificial intelligence.
+I am actively engaged on campus and bring hands on experience in AI development through my work at Handshake AI, where I have gained practical knowledge in training AI systems.
+I am passionate about exploring the intersection of technology and intelligent systems, and I look forward to deepening my expertise through this research program.

-    Outside of class, you'll find me biking trails, learning languages, or working on small side projects with friends.
+    Outside of class, you'll find me doing photoshoots, decorating and planning events, or hanging out with my friends and family.
+To relax, I like to watch movies, TV shows, anime, or take walks.

   hobbies:
-    - icon: 🎨
+    - icon: 📸
-      title: Digital Art
+      title: Photography
-      description: I make small illustrations and pixel art in my spare time.
+      description: I capture people and the world with my camera through my perspective.
+You can see some of my work on Instagram @eyeoftheerose!
-    - icon: 🚲
+    - icon: 🎉
-      title: Biking
+      title: Event Decor
       description: Weekend trail rides are how I reset.
-    - icon: 📚
-      title: Reading
-      description: Sci-fi novels and design essays — both equally inspiring.

   gallery:
     - image: /assets/images/gallery-1.svg
-      caption: A great day on the trail.
-    - image: /assets/images/gallery-2.svg
-      caption: One of my recent illustrations.
-    - image: /assets/images/gallery-3.svg
-      caption: Hanging out with friends after class.
+      caption:

 ---